Hundreds weep for Darcey FreemanArticle from: Font

 it meant wearing pink Wellington boots to play tennis”.

-Joe Barnes said that his niece had given the family
+Barnes said that his niece had

 “a lot of fun”.
 “She was into everything.
 She will never be forgotten.